Order of Canada: Grades

 Companions of the Order of Canada (post-nominals: CC, in Compagnon de l'ordre du Canada) have demonstrated the highest degree of merit to Canada and humanity, on either the national or international scene.
-Up to 15 Companions are appointed annually, with an imposed limit of 165 living Companions at any given time, not including those appointed as extraordinary Companions or in an honorary capacity.
+Up to 15 Companions are appointed annually, with an imposed limit of 180 living Companions at any given time, not including those appointed as extraordinary Companions or in an honorary capacity.
 As of August 2017, there are 146 living Companions.
-Since 1994, substantive members are the only regular citizens who are empowered to administer the Canadian Oath of Citizenship.

 Officers of the Order of Canada (post-nominals: OC, in Officier de l'ordre du Canada) have demonstrated an outstanding level of talent and service to Canadians, and up to 64 may be appointed each year, not including those inducted as extraordinary Officers or in an honorary capacity, with no limit to how many may be living at one time.
 As of August 2017, there were 1,049 living Officers.

 Members of the Order of Canada (post-nominals: CM, in Membre de l'ordre du Canada) have made an exceptional contribution to Canada or Canadians at a local or regional level, group, field or activity.
 As many as 136 Members may be appointed annually, not including extraordinary Members and those inducted on an honorary basis, and there is no limit on how many Members may be living at one time.
 As of August 2017, there were 2,281 living Members.

+Former grades

+There were originally, in effect, only two ranks to the Order of Canada: Companion and the Medal of Service.
+There was, however, also a third award, the Medal of Courage, meant to recognize acts of gallantry.
+This latter decoration fell in rank between the other two levels, but was anomalous within the Order of Canada, being a separate award of a different nature rather than a middle grade of the order.
+Without ever having been awarded, the Medal of Courage was on 1 July 1972 replaced by the autonomous Cross of Valour and, at the same time, the levels of Officer and Member were introduced, with all existing holders of the Medal of Service created as Officers.
+Lester Pearson's vision of a three-tiered structure to the order was thus fulfilled.